isaacfink21/biomehorizon/index.md

 ### Labelling OTU Facets

 In addition to the default OTU ID labels for each OTU subplot, we can also label facets by their taxonomy.
 This method will display the most narrow level of classification available for each OTU as a facet label.
-To do this, we need to supply a third data set with taxonomy information, taxonomysample.
+To do this, we need to supply a third data set with taxonomy information, *taxonomysample*.

 ```
 ## Supply taxonomysample and set facetLabelsByTaxonomy to TRUE